kapitalrisk/GreenIT/README.md

 What is Design4Green ?
 ----

-It is a challenge of eco-design.
-Compete the best green developer and tomorrow’s talent on a specific subject made by AGIT during 48 hours non stop which objective is to encourage an federate both students and professionals for sustainable IT.
+It is a competition for the best green developer and tomorrow’s talent on a specific subject made by AGIT during 48 hours non stop which objective is to encourage an federate both students and professionals for sustainable IT.

 This project